-If you’re looking for a book that is extremely comprehensive and you’re almost positive that you’ll be committing to classical guitar for the foreseeable future, Berg’s Classical Guitar Companion is an excellent choice.
+If you’re looking for a book that is extremely comprehensive and you’re almost positive that you’ll be committing to the classical guitar for the foreseeable future, Berg’s Classical Guitar Companion is an excellent choice.

-In my opinion, one advantage this book has over the others is that everything is included in one spot – there isn’t another volume that you need to buy, and the contents listed in the book are useful for beginner and experienced players.
+In my opinion, one advantage this book has over the others is that everything is included in one spot – there isn’t another volume you need to buy, and the contents listed in the book are useful for beginner and experienced players.

-The Classical Guitar Companion is an amazing asset for those who are hungry to learn all they can without having to purchase another book for a while, but it’s optimal that you go through this one without skipping any parts, ideally with the guidance of a teacher.
+The Classical Guitar Companion is an amazing asset for those hungry to learn all they can without having to purchase another book for a while, but it’s optimal that you go through this one without skipping any parts, ideally with the guidance of a teacher.

-Then again, having a guitar teacher and going through any of these classical guitar methods is always a good idea just because there is a lot of information that you might have questions about along the way and they can give you direct feedback and correct things you might be doing wrong or inefficiently.
+Then again, having a guitar teacher and going through any of these classical guitar methods is always a good idea just because there is a lot of information that you might have questions about along the way, and they can give you direct feedback and correct things you might be doing wrong or inefficiently.

 If you’ve been considering trying out classical guitar, you can’t go wrong with any of these beginner books.
 They cover the features I discussed in this article and will give you the skills to become a great guitarist one day.
-Once you’ve moved on from these books, hopefully, you will feel inspired to continue playing and growing as a musician, especially with more instruction from a teacher, and perhaps, you will also have students one day that you can recommend these books to.
+Once you’ve moved on from these books, hopefully, you will feel inspired to continue playing and growing as a musician, especially with more instruction from a teacher, and perhaps you will also have students one day whom you can recommend these books to.

 If you haven’t already picked them up, you should look into getting a footstool and other important classical guitar accessories as well.
 These will be essential companions to you as you learn how to play classical guitar while using the method of your choice!